GrantJamesPowell/Connect4Xtreme/README.md

 All of the logic and web app parts come from the Python 3 standard library and Django Framework

-Some Creative Commons CSS templates from html5up.com are used in the front end.
-Some of the styling css styling (but not functionality) was inspired by this code-pen example https://codepen.io/coderontheroad/pen/GdxEo
+The front end uses some Creative Commons CSS templates from [html5up.com](html5up.com).
+Some of the css styling (but not functionality) was inspired by this code-pen example https://codepen.io/coderontheroad/pen/GdxEo

 ##  Interesting Files